 The Corporation educates talented students in engineering, science, management, and humanities in preparation for careers of professional practice, civic contribution, and leadership, facilitated by active lifelong learning.
 This educational process is true to the founders’ directive to create, to discover, and to convey knowledge at the frontiers of academic inquiry for the betterment of society.
 Knowledge is created and discovered in the scholarly activities of faculty and students ranging across educational methodology, professional practice, and basic research.
 Knowledge is conveyed through scholarly publication and instruction.

-The Board of Trustees shall have the authority to authorize a petition for the Corporation's dissolution to be filed in the Massachusetts Supreme Judicial Court, all in accordance with M.G.L. c.
+The Board shall have the authority to authorize a petition for the Corporation's dissolution to be filed in the Massachusetts Supreme Judicial Court, all in accordance with M.G.L. c.
 180, Section 11A.

 The Corporation shall consist of members individually referred to as Trustees and collectively as the Board of Trustees.
-The number of Trustees shall be at least twelve, and may be as many as shall be elected by the Board of Trustees.
-Trustees shall be elected by a vote of a majority of the full Board of Trustees at any regular meeting or at any special meeting where a quorum is present, the call for which includes notice of the election.
+The number of Trustees shall be at least twelve (12), and may be as many as shall be elected by the Board.
+Trustees shall be elected by a vote of a majority of the full Board at any regular meeting or at any special meeting where a quorum is present, the call for which includes notice of the election.

-The Nominations and Governance Committee shall recommend candidates for election or reelection to the Board of Trustees through procedures adopted by such committee and approved by the Board of Trustees.
-A slate of candidates, with biographical information for each prospective Trustee candidate, shall be provided to all Trustees in advance of the annual or regular meeting of the Board of Trustees at which an election is scheduled.
+The Nominations and Governance Committee shall recommend candidates for election or reelection to the Board through procedures adopted by such committee and approved by the Board.
+A slate of candidates, with biographical information for each prospective Trustee candidate, shall be provided to all Trustees in advance of the annual or regular meeting of the Board at which an election is scheduled.

-The Board of Trustees (the “Board”) is the governing board and final institutional authority of Worcester Polytechnic Institute (“WPI” or the “University”).
-The Board is authorized to carry out all functions permitted by law and these bylaws, including but not limited to:
+The Board is the governing board and final institutional authority of WPI.
+The Board is authorized to carry out all functions permitted by law and these Bylaws, including but not limited to:

-- Reviewing and approving the University’s mission, purposes and organizational structure;
+- Reviewing and approving WPI's mission, purposes and organizational structure;

 - Appointing the President and setting appropriate terms of employment, including compensation;